 "Each module will be interactive," said Regional Planner Cullen Meves.
 "There will be different hands-on activities."

 The activities range from creating a model solar project to assessing a solar project under Vermont's policies or best practice methods.
-Each module will be moderated by two trainers, Jayson Uppal and Jim Kennerly.

 The fourth module will be moderated by a panel of local leaders and experts from the region: Paul Cameron, the Executive Director of Brattleboro Climate Protection, Peter Thurell, President of Soveren Solar in Putney, John Tedesco, from the Energy Innovation Center at Green Mountain Power, and Karen Lee, co-owner of Solar Pro of Arlington.